MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-azure-pipelines/includes/5-exercise-add-multiple-environments-your-pipeline.md

    :::image type="content" source="../media/5-visual-studio-code-deploy-yml-file.png" alt-text="Screenshot of Visual Studio Code Explorer, with the pipeline-templates folder and the deploy dot YML file.":::

-   This file will represent all of the deployment activities that run for each of your environments.
+   This file represents all of the deployment activities that run for each of your environments.

 1. Paste the following pipeline template parameters into the file: